tomsebastiantom/backend/README.md

 REST API with NodeJS
-REST API with NodeJS
-This is a simple REST API developed using node and express with typescript

 This is a simple REST API developed using node and express with /search route which accepts search queries with 'q' key